In Codependent Behavior – Part 1, http://ow.ly/5gx6W I gave you a brief summary of my personal challenge with codependent behavior.

 First I will clarify my relationship with my own mother.
 My father staggered through life drunk much of the time, angry and shouting at my mother.
 I retreated inwardly and kept my mouth to protect myself.
 Since my father chose to be absent a lot of the time, both physically and emotionally, I unconsciously as a child took on the role of my father to protect and look after my mother.

-You can see the roots of my codependent behavior.
+You can see the roots of my codependency behavior.
 Rather than taking care of my own needs I felt I needed to care take for the women in my life.
 I numbed my feelings and had no skill in expressing them.
 Last of all seeing the behavior of my parents I had no idea of good personal boundaries.

 Let’s come back to the “Mama’s Boy” concept.
 This is an adult man still unhealthily connected to his mother.
 His mother is over involved in her adult son’s life, emotionally needy, and demanding her son’s attention.
 The mother makes financial, career, and relationship decisions for her son.
 She provides the emotional support that a girlfriend or wife naturally would fulfill.
 The son continues remaining a boy emotionally.
 Why would such a man need any other woman?

-In the above codependent relationship the son looks after the mother’s needs and feelings to the detriment of his own.
+In the above codependency relationship the son looks after the mother’s needs and feelings to the detriment of his own.
 He probably fears expressing his own feelings and of course we can see the unhealthy boundary issue.

 This son places his mother’s happiness above that of any other woman.